Notice of Privacy Practices

 How FCHC May use and disclose medical information about you

 The below bolded and underlined categories describe different ways that FCHC is permitted or required to use and disclose medical information.
-For each category of uses or disclosures FCHC will explain what is meant and offer examples.
+For each category of uses or disclosures, FCHC will explain what is meant and offer examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.
-Some information, such as certain drug and alcohol treatment information, HIV information and mental health information is entitled to special restrictions related to its use and disclosure.
+Some information, such as certain drug and alcohol treatment information, HIV information, and mental health information, is entitled to special restrictions related to its use and disclosure.
 We will abide by all applicable state and federal laws related to the protection of such information.

-TreatmentWe may use medical information about you to provide you with medical treatment or services.
+Treatment: We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technologists, pharmacists, medical and other students, or other hospital personnel involved in your care.
-We may also share medical information with other providers, agencies or facilities in order to provide or coordinate the different medical services you need, such as prescriptions, lab work and x-rays.
-We also may disclose medical information to providers who may be involved in your medical care after you leave the hospital, such as family members, referring physicians, family physicians, and home health care nurses.
+We may also share medical information with other providers, agencies, or facilities in order to provide or coordinate the different medical services you need, such as prescriptions, lab work, and x-rays.
+We also may disclose medical information to providers and others who may be involved in your medical care after you leave the hospital, such as family members, referring physicians, family physicians, and home health care nurses.

-PaymentWe may use and disclose medical information about you so that we may be paid for the cost of your care.
+Payment: We may use and disclose medical information about you so that we may be paid for your care.
 FCHC may share your information with another provider so that they may be paid for services as well.
-FCHC may bill and share information with other providers, insurance companies, you or another paying third party.
+FCHC may bill and share information with other providers, insurance companies, you, or another paying third party.

-For example, we may need to give information to your health plan about care you received so your health insurance will pay us or reimburse you for the care.
+For example: We may need to give information to your health plan about care you received so your health insurance will pay us or reimburse you for the care.
 FCHC may also tell your health insurance about a proposed treatment in order to obtain prior approval or to determine whether your health insurance will cover the treatment.

 Health Care Operations: We may use and disclose medical information about you for our own business operations.
 These uses and disclosures are necessary to provide our services and make certain that all of our patients receive quality care.
 Uses and disclosures are also necessary for certain health education and teaching programs.
 We may disclose your information to another hospital for their health care operations provided they have a treatment relationship with you.

-For example, we may disclose information to health information exchanges (HIE), collection agencies and professionals such as lawyers, accountants and consultants.
+For example: We may disclose information to health information exchanges (HIE), collection agencies, and professionals such as lawyers, accountants, and consultants.

 Appointment Reminders: We may use and disclose medical information to contact you as a reminder of your appointment for treatment or medical care.
+If you object to this, please let us know.

 Health-related Benefits and Services: We may disclose medical information to tell you about health-related benefits or treatment alternatives that may be of interest to you.
+If you object, please let us know.

 Fundraising Activities: We may use medical information about you to contact you in an effort to raise money for the Fulton County Health Center and its operations.
 We will use basic demographic information (your name, address, telephone number, and dates you received services or treatment).
 If you do not want FCHC to contact you for fundraising efforts, you must notify FCHC administration in writing.

 Individuals Involved In Your Care or Payment for Your Care: We may disclose medical information about you to a family member or other designated person who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
+If you object, please let us know.

-For example, we may need to tell the person who comes to pick you up after a surgery, admission, or appointment that he or she may need to help you once you get home, or to act on your behalf to pick up prescriptions or medical supplies.
+For example: We may need to tell the person who comes to pick you up after a surgery admission or appointment that he or she may need to help you once you get home or to act on your behalf to pick up prescriptions or medical supplies.

 Workers’ Compensation: We may use or disclose medical information about you for Workers’ Compensation or similar programs as authorized or required by law.
 These programs provide benefits for work-related injuries or illnesses.